flashxz7/projects/README.md

-# NLP Projects
+# NLP/ML Projects
-A collection of small NLP Projects from work at research workshop @ UTD
+A collection of small NLP and ML projects